If you're new to the dinner party scene, you want to make sure your first experience goes as smoothly as possible.

 "Nobody likes warm wine, especially if it's of the white kind.
 To stop you from travelling back and forth to the fridge for refills, shop around and stock up on some wine coolers or a small drinks cooler."

-"After a hearty handful of canapés, a starter and a main dish, you're left feeling pretty full.
-So try making individual portion-sized desserts which don't look so intimidating.
-You could also offer a lighter option for dessert, like fruit salad so people don’t feel awkward if they’re trying to be a little virtuous."
+"After canapés, starter and a main dish, your guests will (hopefully) be pretty full.
+So don't serve up anything too gigantic, rich and intimidating.
+These individual pomegranate panna cottas can be made ahead of time, they're low in sugar, and they look pretty impressive and sophisticated.
+You could also offer a lighter option for dessert, like fruit salad, so people don’t feel awkward if they’re trying to be a little virtuous."

 10. Pack up leftovers in bags for guests